garrandall/popular-music-data/tracks/linda-jan-dean.md

 ---
 L-l, l-l-l, l-l-l-l-linda
 L-l, l-l-l, l-l-l-l-linda
-When i go to sleep
+When I go to sleep
 I never count sheep
 I count all the char-ar-ar-arms
 About l-l, l-l-l, l-l-l-l-linda